mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 The notifications icon is located on the right side of the main toolbar.
 Translators will be notified of any important updates regarding the current project.
 By clicking the bell icon, translators can view notifications in more detail or see all active notifications.

 The profile menu is located at the far right of the main toolbar.
 Clicking the profile image will reveal the drop-down menu.
-From this menu, translators can navigate to their profile page; download translations and translation memories; upload translations; navigate to the pages for contributors, Machinery, terms of use, help, admin, and user settings; or sign out.
-For information about uploads, downloads, and Machinery, click [here](resources.md).
+From this menu, translators can perform several actions, like navigate to their profile page, download and upload translations, etc. For information about uploads, downloads, and Machinery, click [here](resources.md).

 ![Profile menu](/assets/images/pontoon/ui/profile_menu.png)